 Crown Student Senate

-Crown Student Senate (CSS) is a team of Crown students consisting of 12 elected Senators and multiple Representatives, and anyone can participate in meetings.
+Crown Student Senate (CSS) is a team of Crown students consisting of elected Senators and multiple Representatives, where any Crown-affiliated student can participate in meetings.
 CSS is an excellent way to know what’s happening at UCSC, get connected to Crown resources, and make real, tangible change in your community.
-Each year CSS allocates $40,000 of Crown student fees to programs and events across campus that they believe are of benefit to Crown students.
-They sponsor the Crown Winter Semi-Formal Dance and coordinate our annual Casino Night.
+Each year CSS allocates $50,000+ of Crown student fees to programs and events across campus that they believe are of benefit to Crown students.
+They sponsor and coordinate our annual Casino Night.
 CSS discusses and votes on issues affecting the everyday life of UCSC students and serves as the voice of Crown students to the campus student government (SUA) and a variety of administrative committees.

 Funding Request Process

-- Submit an online request by 4:00pm the Thursday prior to the week you intend to present.
+- Submit a Funding Request Form online by 4:00pm the Thursday prior to the week you intend to present.

 - Email the Crown Student Senate Chair (crownsen@ucsc.edu) to schedule your presentation.